mvicenzi/pdf_tools/README.md

 To call the script:

     python MergePDF.py <file1> <file2> ... <fileN>

 For example, using the `test` folder, `python MergePDF.py test/file1.pdf test/file2.pdf test/file3.pdf` outputs in `test/merge_output.pdf`.

+## ExtractPDF.py
+This script extracts pages from an existing PDF.
+It requires an input file and the range of pages to be extracted (start and end page number).
+If the end page number is not specified, the pages are extracted from the staring page to the end of the document.
+The output is in the same directory as the input file with the name "extract_output.pdf".
+To call the script:

+    python ExtractPDF.py <file> <start page number> <end page number (optional)>

+For example, using the `test` folder, `python ExtractPDF.py test/file1.pdf 12 15` outputs in `test/extract_output.pdf` pages from 12 to 15 included.
+While `python ExtractPDF.py test/file1.pdf 12` outputs pages from 12 to the end of the document.